robaho/go-concurrency-test/readme.md

 There are several interesting, and disconcerting aspects.

 1. The relative low performance of the unshared cache is disappointing, as this should be no more that a single indirection and a load or store.
-But when compared to the PutGet, which does the same amount of combined work, it performs nearly 50% better, so it would seem that the testing overhead may be skewing these results, which may be a sign that 'go bench' is not suitable for these types of tests.
 2. The sync.Map performs no better than the map using locks, even for Get.
 Ordinarliy, this would be a sign that sync.Map was implemented using locks, but this is not the case.
 There is a lock-free component, but it doesn't appear to perform as it should.
 3. Continuing on #3, the 'multi' using sync performs only marginally better than the lock version.
 Again, this should only be a volatile load, with the